If you still have questions about the Secure and Govern Content Lifecycle feature, check out the frequently asked questions below.

 How can I tell if a policy I created is working?

 The number of files matching any given policy is shown in the list of policies.
-You can use this count to assess the impact of the policy.
+This count can be used to assess the impact of the policy.

 Any specific files that have been deleted that are subject to retention appear with a distinct retention icon in the trash.
 The expiry date of the retention period for the file is also shown.